-The Accountability Report demonstrates how the UHB meets key accountability requirements to the Welsh Government and is required to have three parts:
+The Accountability Report demonstrates how the UHB meets key accountability requirements to the Welsh Government and is required to have three sections:

-Part A: The Corporate Governance Report
+a.
+The Corporate Governance Report

 This explains the composition and organisation of the UHB's governance structures and how they support the achievement of the entity's objectives.
+As a minimum, the corporate governance report must include: